-In this blog, our new Learning & Development Consultant Laura Slater shares three key ideas for creating a successful career path…
+In this blog, Senior Learning & Development Consultant Laura Slater shares three key ideas for creating a successful career path…

 It’s easy to stay in the same role, and stay comfortable but it’s the jump into the unknown where you learn the most about yourself.